AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/orders.md

 ---
-title: Orders data flow
+title: Order data flow
-description: Something
+description: Learn about the data flow for the Orders object.
 keywords:
  - Extensibility
  - App Builder